Concordance of Seifert surfaces: Introduction

 \section{Introduction}

 In what follows the smooth category will always be assumed.
-This paper concerns two equivalence relations on knots in $S^3$, concordance and $S$-equivalence.
-Knots $K$ and $K\p$ are \textit{concordant} if there is a properly embedded annulus $A$ in $S^3\times[0,1]$ with $A\cap (S^3\times\{0\})=K$ and $A\cap (S^3\times\{1\})=K\p$.
+This paper concerns two equivalence relations on oriented knots in $S^3$, concordance and $S$-equivalence.
+Knots $K$ and $K\p$ are \textit{concordant} if there is a properly embedded oriented annulus $A$ in $S^3\times[0,1]$ with $A\cap (S^3\times\{0\})=K$ and $A\cap (S^3\times\{1\})=K\p$ such that $\partial A=K-K\p$.
 Knots $K$ and $K\p$ are \textit{$S$-equivalent} if they have Seifert surfaces $F$ and $F\p$ with associated Seifert matrices which are equivalent under integral congruence and elementary expansions and contractions \cite{Trotter 73}. \\

-Concordant knots need not be $S$-equivalent, e.g.\ the trivial knot and a slice knot with non-trivial Alexander polynomial, such as the stevedore's knot $6_1$. $S$-equivalent knots need not be concordant; Kearton \cite{Kearton 04} has shown that every algebraically slice knot is $S$-equivalent to a slice knot, but by Casson and Gordon \cite{CG} there are algebraically slice knots which are not slice knots. \\
+Concordant knots need not be $S$-equivalent, e.g.\ the trivial knot and a slice knot with non-trivial Alexander polynomial, such as the stevedore's knot $6_1$. $S$-equivalent knots need not be concordant; Kearton \cite{Kearton 04} has shown that every algebraically slice knot is $S$-equivalent to a slice knot, but by Casson and Gordon \cite{Casson-Gordon} there are algebraically slice knots which are not slice knots. \\

 The author \cite{Myers 83} proved that every knot is concordant to a hyperbolic knot, generalizing the result of Kirby and Lickorish \cite{Kirby-Lickorish 79} that every knot is concordant to a prime knot.
 Friedl \cite{Friedl 09} and Kawauchi \cite{Kawauchi 89a, Kawauchi 89b, Kawauchi 94} have given proofs that every knot is $S$-equivalent to a hyperbolic knot, generalizing the result of Kearton \cite{Kearton 04} that every knot is $S$-equivalent to a prime knot. \\